Snellville Middle School

 School Mascot: Comets

 In 1939, a drive was initiated to secure additional books for the school library.
 Under the leadership of Miss Wilie D. O’Kelly and W.C.
-Britt, and through publicity given the drive by the Atlanta papers, numerous books were donated.
-When the count was made, it was found that an untold wealth of books had been bestowed upon the school.
-The school built a small residence near the canning plant in the early 1940s.
+Britt, and through publicity of the drive given by the Atlanta papers, a wealth of books were donated.
+The school then built a small residence near the canning plant in the early 1940s.
 This was first occupied by the agriculture teacher.
 In 1948, the school purchased some old army barracks, and one small residence and one duplex apartment were built.
-The rent from these housed provided some income for the school.
+The rent from these houses provided some income for the school.

 Growth was occurring rapidly in south Gwinnett County.
 A new elementary school was built in the Mountain Park area.
 It opened in 1967, drawing its entire enrollment from Snellville Elementary School.
 Students in this area could now attend school closer to their homes.

 As Gwinnett County continued to grow, so did Snellville.
 As a result, renovations were made to the building.
 Additions were made to the school in 1975 when a new gym was built.
 1989 and 1992 brought more classroom additions to the facility.
 In the summer of 2004, renovations were made enlarging Snellville Middle’s media center and cafeteria.
-The media center was enlarged to include two office areas, a new media production studio and received 30 new computers and a security system.
+The media center was enlarged to include two office areas, a new media production studio, and received 30 new computers and a security system.
 The cafeteria renovation allowed room for an additional 400 students.
 And in February of 2005, a new building opened at Snellville Middle School.
-The two-story building gave the school an additional 28 classrooms, 2 computer labs, 4 offices, a fitness room and a new gym.
+The two-story building gave the school an additional 28 classrooms, 2 computer labs, 4 offices, a fitness room, and a new gym.
 The dedication of the building took place on March 31, 2005.
-Parents, students, staff, and community leaders attended this “Celebration of Learning”.

 As part of its work to prepare students for the future, Snellville Middle has hosted a number of academic showcases.
 Most recently, the school’s STEM (Science, Technology, Engineering, and Mathematics) Night and Literacy Night showcased students’ accomplishments through experiments, robotics, poetry, and debate.
 The school also exposes students to the world of work through its Career Day community event.

 In addition to preparing students academically for high school, Snellville Middle takes pride in its work to develop its students as leaders and contributing citizens.
-The school hosts a Junior Leadership Corps program tht focuses on student leadership and service to others.
+The school hosts a Junior Leadership Corps program that focuses on student leadership and service to others.
 Cadets complete thousands of hours of community service each year.
 Students also have the opportunity to give back to the community through participation in other clubs, performances at community and civic events, and through the school’s Relay for Life team.
 Snellville Middle continues to partner closely with its families and the community and was selected as a Georgia Family-Friendly Partnership Award finalist by the Georgia Department of Education in 2013.
 This award recognizes Title I schools that have gone above and beyond to create an environment where families and community members feel that they belong, and where they play an important role in supporting their school’s student success.
 In 2016, Snellville Middle received the Distinguished Middle School Breakout Award from the Georgia Association of Secondary School Principals.
 The Breakout Schools Award recognizes Georgia Middle schools that are high achieving or dramatically improving student achievement.
 In September 2019, Snellville Middle School proudly celebrated its 50th year anniversary of serving the students and families in Snellville, Georgia.